arnaoutr/website/_join_us/project-manager.md

 <br>
 **Requirements:** <br>
 •	strong interpersonal, organizational, record-keeping, presentation design, written and oral communication skills<br>
-•	working with patient data in a HIPPA-compliant and morally and ethically responsible manner<br>
+•	working with patient data in a HIPAA-compliant and morally and ethically responsible manner<br>
 •	working closely with an expert interdisciplinary team including both medical and data science professionals<br>
 •	working independently to complete assigned responsibilities<br>
 •	strong motivation to apply pioneering breakthroughs to the practical, personalized everyday care of patients<br>